moritz-konarski/AUCA/math/Research_Methods_Applied_Math-MAT370/latex/midterm_project/topic.md

 - [Riemann Hypothesis][riemann], Riemann zeta function for complex numbers, where the non-trivial zeroes are
 - large cardinals -- large infinities
+- Shor's Algorithm for factoring large prime numbers using quantum computers in polynomial time
 - [other stuff][pop-mech]